-The 2010 General Assembly adopted a number of amendments, most of which are technical, to Kentucky's business entity laws.
-This series of amendments is less systematic and narrower in scope than the across-the-board amendments adopted by the 2007 General Assembly.1 Still, a series of amendments were adopted across the business entity laws in response to and for the purpose of legislatively overriding portions of the Kentucky Court of Appeal's ruling in Barone v.
+The 2010 General Assembly adopted a number of amendments, most of which are of a technical nature, to Kentucky's business entity laws.
+This series of amendments is less systematic and of a narrower scope than the across-the-board amendments adopted by the 2007 General Assembly.1 Still, a series of amendments were adopted across the business entity laws intended to overrule aspects of the Kentucky Court of Appeal's ruling in Barone v.
 Perkins.